MarianaGM1/snakeGame/README.md

-Credits to Ania Kubow who taught the game.
+Credits to Ania Kubow who taught the game in Scrimba.